ncatlab/nlab-content/pages/189.md

 #Link to representation theory of algebras#

-For $Q$ a quiver, write $kQ$ for the path algebra of $Q$ over a ground field $k$.
-Now $kQ$ is an algebra with $k$-basis given by finite composable sequences of arrows in $Q$, including a "lazy path" of length zero at each vertex.
+For $Q$ a quiver, write $k Q$ for the path algebra of $Q$ over a ground field $k$.
+Now $k Q$ is an algebra with $k$-basis given by finite composable sequences of arrows in $Q$, including a "lazy path" of length zero at each vertex.

-A module over $kQ$ is the same thing as a representation of $Q$, so the theory of representations of quivers can be viewed within the broader context of representation theory of (associative) algebras.
+A module over $k Q$ is the same thing as a representation of $Q$, so the theory of representations of quivers can be viewed within the broader context of representation theory of (associative) algebras.

-If $Q$ is acyclic, then $kQ$ is finite-dimensional as a vector space, so in studying representations of $Q$, we are really studying representations of a finite dimensional algebra, for which many interesting tools exist
+If $Q$ is acyclic, then $k Q$ is finite-dimensional as a vector space, so in studying representations of $Q$, we are really studying representations of a finite dimensional algebra, for which many interesting tools exist
 (Auslander-Reiten theory, tilting, etc.).

 #Remarks#